Consider carefully what you hear

 Old Covenant symbolism

 The covenant God made with his people through Moses was rich in symbolism.
-One of the criteria that designated an animal as being clean (acceptable to God) and could be eaten, was that it chewed the cud (Lev 11:3).
+One of the criteria God used to designate a clean animal (one that was acceptable to him and permissible to eat) was that it chewed the cud (Lev 11:3).
 What was the meaning of the regulation?
 Chewing the cud symbolized thoughtful consideration of his Word.

 Compare that to the way a pig eats (an unclean animal) and you will see the point being made.
 God wants us to think about his Word, to chew it over, and to consider it carefully in our hearts.